ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 idea.
 If we had committed the changes to both `ingredients.txt` and `instructions.txt` at once we would not have been able to revert just the enjoy instruction.

+> ## The Ultimate Guide to Undoing in Git
+>
+> It can be quite easy to get into a messy state in Git and it can be difficult
+> to get help via a search engine that covers your exact situation.
+If you need
+> help we recommend consulting ["On undoing, fixing, or removing commits in
+> git"](https://sethrobertson.github.io/GitFixUm/fixup.html).
+This page contains
+> a very comprehensive and readable guide to getting out of a sticky situation
+> with Git.
+>
+{: .callout}

 {% include links.md %}